Tips and Resources

 - CRA’s Fairness and Taxpayer’s Bill of Rights

 - Community Volunteer Tax Program – CRA runs a number of free service clinics when your income is low with trained volunteers.
 Check it out if you need help or want to volunteer

-- Mac’s Money Centre Volunteer Tax Clinics – We host tax clinics every March and April
+- Mac’s Money Centre Volunteer Tax Services – We host tax clinics every March and April